Non, Je Ne Regrette Rien? Burglars Break Into Prince’s Paris Flat, Steal Jewellery Worth $560,000

 Police have opened a probe into the robbery which they admitted will be hard to resolve given that “this kind of burglary is rarely the work of amateurs” and that burglars know perfectly well that selling these “recognisable” jewellery pieces will be a tricky task.

-The son and heir of Victor-Emmanuel of Savoy, 47-year-old Prince Emmanuel-Philibert is also the only grandson of Umberto II, the last King of Italy.
+The son and heir of Vittorio Emanuele, Prince of Naples, 47-year-old Prince Emanuele Filiberto is also the only grandson of Umberto II, the last King of Italy.

 All comments